Did you pay attention to the news during the 2016 election cycle?

 What’s more, this problem isn’t limited just to third-party websites.
 It also applies to any apps that you enable on your Facebook account.

-Remember that quiz you took last week that you couldn’t take until you enabled an app?
+Remember that quiz you took last week that you couldn’t take until you enabled their app?

 Well, the company behind that app (and quiz) probably has whatever personal information you entrusted to Facebook on their own servers right now.